FREQUENTLY ASKED QUESTIONS

 - Parents wishing to have players/friends on the same (non-competitive) team can make a request with the LCBA Registrar, however the registrar is not obligated to accommodate requests.

-For 10 year old to 14 year old (U11, U13, U15) competitive teams, registered players are evaluated and placed into teams based on both their individual skill level and team dynamics.
+Players 9 to 14 years old (U11, U13 & U15) play in EYBA community leagues that are grouped into multiple Tiers of different skill levels.
+Registered players in these age groups are evaluated at the start of the year and then placed into teams afterwards based on both their individual skill level and team dynamics.

 - Player evaluations are performed by a mixture of coaches & other knowledgeable individuals who are impartial to team selections.

 - Players/parents should have no preconceptions of which competitive team level they will be placed on.

 - Players are assigned to their respective teams after player evaluations are completed.

 - Player team assignments are completed after consultation with the teams' head coach.

 For 15 year old to 17 year old (U18) teams: